MohaFadl/Quizova/README.md

 # Quizova
-Quizova is a new way to take quiz
+Quizova is a new way to take quiz.